We have some upcoming breedings in the fall of 2023 that we are really excited about! Check out the planned litters below.

 It is not uncommon for our reservation list to fill up quickly and for families to wait three months to nine months for the right Australian Labradoodle puppy from JoaLins.
 It is very common for reputable multi-generational Australian Labradoodle breeders to have such wait lists.
 Sometimes though we are able to provide the right match of a family to one of our puppies in less than two or three months if several of our families have deferred to a later litter.
 So please take the time now to fill out and submit an application and place a reservation fee to reserve a spot if you are interested in adding a future JoaLins multi-generational Australian Labradoodle puppy to your family!!
 Click here for the application.
 Your reservation fee is always transferable to a different litter at a later date.

-Our lovely True Blue Caramel Macchiato at JoaLins, called Reka around the house, is expected to go into heat in late fall.
+Our lovely True Blue Caramel Macchiato at JoaLins, called Reka around the house, is expected to go into heat in late summer – early fall.
 Reka is a small miniature Australian Labradoodle at 18-19 pounds that is full of energy and a real cuddle bug.
 Reka is a sable chocolate parti – an uncommon color combination.
-Reka also has a super soft wavy coat – it feels like soft cashmere when you pet her.
+She also has a super soft wavy coat – it feels like soft cashmere when you pet her.
 She has an outgoing, big personality in a very tiny body.
 Sweet as can be too.
-Nole, the planned stud, is a small mini at only 17 pounds.
+Nole, the planned stud, is also a mini at only 20 pounds.
 Nole is a chocolate phantom Australian Labradoodle.
 He is cool, calm, and collected and nothing seems to rattle him.
 According to our trainer, Nole’s temperament is mellow, confident, and smart and he is as sweet as can be!
 Nole is living at one of our guardian homes nearby.
+Reka and Nole has been bred before and produced the sweetest, most adorable puppies that have grown into wonderful adult dogs.
+That’s why we are repeating this breeding instead of looking for a different stud.

 Reka and Nole’s puppies may include caramel, red, apricot and chocolate coat colors with some gorgeous white markings and maybe a phantom as well just like daddy Nole.
-These puppies are expected to all be precious little minis, averaging between 17 and 28 pounds when full grown!
-The expected birth date of Reka’s puppies will be in late January.
+These puppies are expected to all be precious little minis, averaging between 15 and 28 pounds when full grown!